How many labelers do you have? A closer look at gold-standard labels

 \section{Label aggregation and misspecified model}

-The logistic link provides clean interpretation and results, but it is interesting to move beyond it to more realistic cases where labelers use distinct links, although, to allow precise statements, we still assume the same linear term $x \mapsto \<\theta\opt, x\>$ for each labeler's generalized linear model.
+The logistic link provides clean interpretation and results, but we can move beyond it to more realistic cases where labelers use distinct links, although, to allow precise statements, we still assume the same linear term $x \mapsto \<\theta\opt, x\>$ for each labeler's generalized linear model.
 We study generalizations of the maximum likelihood and majority vote estimators~\eqref{eq:maximum-likelihood} and~\eqref{eq:logistic-majority}, highlighting dependence on link fidelity.
 In this setting, there are $m$ (unknown and possibly distinct) link functions $\sigma_i\opt$, $i=1,2, \ldots, m$.
 We show that the majority-vote estimator $\mve$ enjoys better robustness to model mis-specification than the non-aggregated estimator $\tmle$, though both use identical losses.
 In particular, our main result in this section implies

 where $c$ and $c\mv$ are constants that depend only on the links $\sigma$, $t\opt = \ltwos{\theta\opt}$, and $\Sigma = I - u\opt {u\opt}^\top$ when $X \sim \normal(0, I_d)$.
 In contrast to the previous section, the majority-vote estimator enjoys roughly $\sqrt{m}$-faster rates than the non-aggregated estimator, maintaining its (slow) improvement with $m$, which the MLE loses to misspecification.